upperlinecode/intro-to-front-end-teacher-guide/Day 01/Lesson 02 -- HTML Mini-Lab/Student Materials/README.md

 ### Step 1: Look at good code examples--what do you notice about them?

-#### Example 1: Always close your tags where the element should end. !
+#### Example 1: Always close your tags where the element should end!
 <table>
   <tr>
     <th> BAD! :scream: </th>